alexspeller/ember-cli-coffees6/README.md

 ember install:addon ember-cli-coffees6
 ```

+## Supported syntax

+This plugin aims to support all ES6 module syntax, see the tests for full examples.

 ## Known bugs:

 1. For ember v1 - v1.10.0, `Router.map` does not return the Router instance, so you can't do `export default Router.map(...)` and need to do this instead: